SRinatR/candles/memory-bank/systemPatterns.md

 *   **Next.js App Router:** Adopted for routing, layouts, and Server Component support with comprehensive file-based routing.
 *   **ShadCN UI:** Chosen for pre-built, customizable UI components, integrated with Tailwind CSS and corporate theming.
 *   **TypeScript:** Used for type safety and improved code maintainability across all components.
-*   **Hybrid Frontend Authentication (Main Site):**
+*   **Authentication System:**
-    *   NextAuth.js for Google Sign-In with session management.
+    *   NextAuth.js integration with database persistence for session management.
-    *   Client-side simulated email/password system (`AuthContext` with multi-step registration and enhanced UX).
-*   **Admin Panel Authentication (Client-Side Simulated):**
-    *   Separate client-side simulated email/password system (`AdminAuthContext`) for ADMIN/MANAGER roles.
-    *   Role-based access control with strict navigation and page-level protection.
+    *   Role-based access control with ADMIN/MANAGER roles stored in database.
+    *   Middleware protection for admin routes with strict navigation and page-level protection.
+    *   Multi-provider support with Google Sign-In and credentials provider.
 *   **Future Backend:** Intention to use Prisma as ORM with PostgreSQL database.
 Comprehensive `deployment_guide.md` outlines the transition.
 *   **Atomic Design Principles:** Focus on creating small, reusable UI components composed into larger structures.
 *   **Placeholder Content:** `https://placehold.co` for images, with `data-ai-hint` for context.